flutter/flutter/specs/style.md

 this.style.addStyles(d);
 ```

-The other elements doe't have any default styles.
+The other elements don't have any default styles.

 These declarations are all shared between all the elements (so e.g. if
 you reach in and change the declaration that was added to a ``span``